General Certificate of Education: Brunei

-Up to now, most schools in Brunei are under GCE, the levels are of O-level, A-level, and AS-level Examinations are conducted by the Examinations Department of Brunei Darussalam.
+Most schools in Brunei are now under the GCE system, offering the O-level, A-level, and AS-level.
+Examinations are conducted by the Examinations Department of Brunei Darussalam.

 Cameroon

 In Cameroon, the GCE Ordinary Level examination is a 3-year course program starting from Form 3 to Form 5 (Years 9 to 11).
 It is usually written in Form 5 (Year 11) in secondary schools, meanwhile the GCE Advanced Level examinations are written in Upper 6 (Year 13) in high school.
 Most secondary schools in Cameroon which do the English form of education and write both the GCE A-Level and O-Level examinations were boarding schools, but since then many day schools were opened which offered a complete GCE course, and anyone wishing to have an English education is no longer obliged to attend a boarding school.
 The GCE saw changes in syllabus content at the ordinary and advanced levels in some science subjects in order to adapt to the world's advancing school program.

 During Easter break around March, students in these boarding schools stay for GCE courses for a week and a few days in school for extra classes in order to cover up their syllabus.

 At the end of the school year, all other students leave, while GCE candidates stay on to revise and prepare for the exams in late May.
 Once the candidates finish writing in early June, they all return to their various homes, waiting to hear their results.
 The same thing applies for GCE candidates in day schools.
 The results for the GCE O-Level and A-level exams in Cameroon are announced around 23 July.